Search by Keyword

 The record label thought so much of the song that they intended to release a single from this collection that year, pairing “Girl” as the A-side with “You’re Going To Lose That Girl” as the B-side.
 Although the single was never officially released to the public, picture sleeves were prepared and promotional copies were printed.
 These promo singles feature “Girl” on both sides, one in mono and the other in stereo.
 This single is quite the find these days.

-On April 30th, 1987, the full British “Rubber Soul” album was officially released in the US in the compact disc format.
+On April 30th, 1987, the full British “Rubber Soul” album was officially released in the US in the compact disc format, the vinyl edition coming out on July 21st, 1987.
 George Martin’s 1986 stereo mix of “Girl” was included, which has a slightly different panning of the lead vocals and bass guitar (see “Recording History” for more details).
-This new mix was also contained on the re-mastered version of the CD that was released on September 9th, 2009.
+This new mix was also contained on the remastered version of the CD that was released on September 9th, 2009, the remastered vinyl edition coming out on November 13th, 2012.

-The second in a series of Capitol box sets entitled “The Capitol Albums, Vol. 2” was released on April 11th, 2006 which included the entire “Rubber Soul” album as available in America in the 60’s.
+The second in a series of Capitol box sets entitled “The Capitol Albums, Vol. 2” was released on April 11th, 2006 and included the entire “Rubber Soul” album as available in America in the 60’s.
 Both the stereo and mono versions of the album are included, so the original 1965 stereo mix of "Girl" was made available on CD for the first time on this release.
+On initial pressings of this set, Capitol mistakenly presented a "mono type-B" fold-down mono mix of the entire "Rubber Soul" album," which was a method that combined both the left and right channels of the stereo mix to create a mono mix.
+Therefore, the mono mix of "Girl" in this set was initially prepared in this way, the error being corrected on subsequent pressings.

 Another place to find the original stereo mix, as well as the original mono mix, is on the box set “The Beatles In Mono,” which was released on September 9th, 2009.